johnkucera00/Portfolio/README.md

 ### [Vulnerability Memo for Security Devices](./VulnerabilityMemo.pdf)
 #### CMIT 320 Network Security

+I wrote a Vulnerability Memo on two IoT devices: a smart door lock and a smart security camera.
+I researched the devices by using the Common Vulnerabilities and Exposures (CVE) list and NIST’s National Vulnerability Database (NVD).
+These resources provided information about the devices that helped me identify the devices’ vulnerabilities (which involved their uses of insecure network protocols) and possible solutions to fix them.

 ### [PC Build Manual](./PCBuildManual.pdf)
 #### CMIT 202 Fundamentals of Computer Troubleshooting